errietta/django-langchain-search/README.md

 Add this to apps: `'langchain_search'`

-You need to also set your openapi key
+You need to also set your openai key

 ```
 export OPENAI_API_KEY=....